 From 2000 onwards, Imai built up a solid base of work in anime, with contributions to a variety of different series — though primarily in supporting roles.
 The most well-known of these include Snow White reimagining Prétear from 2000, in which she played the character Eiko; and visual novel adaptation Da Capo in 2003, in which she played the part of numerous background characters.

 Imai began working in video games not long after her anime voice acting career was well underway.
-One of her earliest credited video game roles was in the visual novel Muv-Luv in 2003, in which she played the role of Keiko Horikoshi, but it would be two years later with the release of The Idolmaster in Japanese arcades that Imai would take on one of her most recognisable and enduring roles: Chihaya Kisaragi, which Imai has played in every incarnation of the series except the 2007 anime adaptation Xenoglossia.
+One of her earliest credited video game roles was in the visual novel Muv-Luv in 2003, in which she played the role of an archery junior (under the pseudonym Keiko Horikoshi), but it would be two years later with the release of The Idolmaster in Japanese arcades that Imai would take on one of her most recognisable and enduring roles: Chihaya Kisaragi, which Imai has played in every incarnation of the series except the 2007 anime adaptation Xenoglossia.

 Imai has enjoyed steady work in both anime and video games pretty much since her debut, but it would be 2011 before many Western game players would become a lot more aware of her, since this was the year in which both Gust’s Atelier Totori (in which Imai plays the title character’s sister Cecilia) and, more significantly, Idea Factory’s Hyperdimension Neptunia.

 These games are important for Western fans of Imai’s work because they were some of the first examples of Imai’s voice acting to see a Western release.
 Since 2010, a number of her earlier roles (most notably Muv-Luv and Koihime Muso) have subsequently been localised, but it was Neptunia in particular that helped make her name among Western otaku.